Sagar8169/improved-journey-mediaPose/archetiture.md

 What it does today
 - Client: Real‑time pose estimation in the browser with MediaPipe Pose; draws landmarks; computes angles, symmetry deltas, detection rate, posture issues, simple rep logic for a few movements; derives a SessionRecord with live KPIs; produces a summarized SessionReport JSON at finalize.
 - Auth: Signup/login with bcrypt password hashing and JWT access tokens; refresh token rotation via secure httpOnly cookie; email verification flow via tokenized link and Resend email service.
 - Storage: MongoDB collections for users, sessions, and audit logs (indexes ensured).
-Session payloads include rawReport and computed summary, with 90‑day TTL on sessions.
+Sessions persist an aggregated `report` (v2 canonical) and a `summary`; `rawReport` is legacy-only for older clients.
+90‑day TTL on sessions.
 - API: Next.js API routes for auth, health, session list/start/finish, and admin init‑db.
 Middlewares provide CORS, error handling, auth verification, and rate limiting (in‑memory).
 - UI: Landing with modal auth, protected pages for home, drill (pose), account, profile, verify‑email screen; session history table queries server and shows details.

 Key constraints
 - All CV runs client‑side in browser; no raw video is uploaded or stored by the server.
-Session rawReport is the computed JSON metrics, not frames.
+Only aggregated metrics (`report` + `summary`) are persisted; raw event streams never leave the browser.
 - Netlify function payloads are limited; finish session endpoint enforces 2MB body limit and Content‑Length guard.
 - Rate limiting is in‑memory per serverless instance (non‑distributed); adequate for low traffic but not consistent across instances.
 - Email sending requires Resend API key and verified sender/domain.